Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 An application and its dependencies are called an **image**, and a **container** is simply a running instance of an image.
 A container **image is structured in layers**, and the tool used to build the image reads instructions from a file called the container **manifest**.
 Each instruction specifies a layer inside the container image.
 All that's needed on each host is an **OS kernel** that supports containers and a **container runtime**.
+Container runtime is the software used to **launch a container from a container image**- **Containerd**, the runtime component of Docker.
 **Docker**: you need software and container runtime, to build and run container images.
 For Docker-formatted container images, container manifest is called a **Dockerfile**.
 A Dockerfile contains four commands, each of which creates a layer:
     - FROM: create a base layer.
 It’s common to use publicly available open-source container images as the base for your own images.
 Artifact Registry contains public, open source images and you can privately store your own images.
 Thera are also, other public repositories such as Docker Hub Registry and GitLab.